xcube-dev/xcube-viewer/public/docs/user-variables.en.md

 A _user variable_ is a variable that is defined by a _name_, _title_, _units_,
 and by an algebraic _expression_ that is used to compute the variable's array data.
-User variables are added the currently selected dataset and their expressions are evaluated in the context of the selected dataset.
+User variables are added to the currently selected dataset and their expressions are evaluated in the context of the selected dataset.

 **Name**: A name that is unique within the selected dataset's variables.